-The idea of using permutations (from a cyclic subgroup of Aut(C)) to gain diversity during iterative decoding originates from [10].
-This was recently generalized to using the full Aut(C) (and for noncyclic codes) with the random redundant iterative decoder (SPA-PD) in [9].
+The idea of using permutations (from a cyclic subgroup of $\operatorname{Aut}(\mathcal{C})$) to gain diversity during iterative decoding originates from [10].
+This was recently generalized to using the full $\operatorname{Aut}(\mathcal{C})$ (and for noncyclic codes) with the random redundant iterative decoder (SPA-PD) in [9].
 It consists of three nested loops.
-After $I_1$ SPA (flooding) iterations, a random permutation from Aut(C) is applied (to the input vector, L) followed by a damping stage [10].
-This is repeated $I_2$ times, before the damping coefficient, $\alpha$ , is incremented and the decoder restarts from y.
-This can be thought of as making $I_2$ new attempts at decoding y, with increased damping coefficient.
-This is all repeated $I_3$ times, and unless SPA converges to a valid codeword within $\tau = I_1I_2I_3$ iterations, the decoder outputs a failure.
+After I_1 SPA (flooding) iterations, a random permutation from $\operatorname{Aut}(\mathcal{C})$ is applied (to the input vector, L) followed by a damping stage [10].
+This is repeated I_2 times, before the damping coefficient, α , is incremented and the decoder restarts from y.
+This can be thought of as making I_2 new attempts at decoding y, with increased damping coefficient.
+This is all repeated I_3 times, and unless SPA converges to a valid codeword within $\tau = I_1I_2I_3$ iterations, the decoder outputs a failure.

 Generalizing this algorithm, we propose a generalized SISO HDPC decoder.
 The permutation may be replaced by any operation to achieve diversity (e.g., random ELC or WB-ELC), and we do p such operations at a time.
 Using this framework, we propose the novel SPA-ELC and SPA-WBELC decoders.
 While the SPA-ELC decoder may do ELC on any edge in G, the SPA-WBELC decoder must search the graph during decoding for a WB-ELC operation (which is either one or two ELC operations).
 As we have discussed, the search space is significantly reduced from searching all pairs of edges in the graph.
-Further heuristics are used to improve search time, and the search stops as soon as the first (random) WB-ELC operation is found.
-We refer to [16] for a detailed description and theoretical analysis of a search algorithm.
+Further heuristics are used to improve search time, and the search stops as soon as the first (random) WB-ELC

 The most important difference between SPA-PD and ELCenhanced decoding (SPA-ELC and SPA-WBELC) is that ELC does not require any specific structural properties of the code.
-As n increases, the probability of a randomly chosen code of blocklength n to have a nontrivial Aut(C) goes to zero (when the rate is not too high, or too low) [22].
+As n increases, the probability of a randomly chosen code of blocklength n to have a nontrivial $Aut(\mathcal{C})$ goes to zero (when the rate is not too high, or too low) [22].
 So among the main contributions of this work is in this sense to extend the range of SISO HDPC decoding to codes for which SPA-PD does not work ("reduces" to SPA).
-Compared to other decoding algorithms, we emphasize how SPA-ELC does not require any preprocessing - not counting the search for a reduced or minimum-weight initial graph/matrix, as this is a common preprocessing stage and not part of the decoding algorithm.
+Compared to other decoding algorithms, we emphasize how SPA-ELC does not require any preprocessing - not counting the search for a reduced or minimum-weight initial graph/matrix, as this is a common component of most iterative decoding algorithms.
 For SPA-WBELC, an initial Tanner graph should also be verified to have a sufficiently large (in terms of diversity) "sparse sub-orbit."
-This sub-orbit is understood as an initial Tanner graph, $\mathbf{TG}(H)$ , and all distinct Tanner graphs reachable via (repeated action of) WB-ELC, all within some threshold, T, i.e., graphs of weight upper-bounded by |H| + T. The size of this sub-orbit will depend on $\mathbf{TG}(H)$ and T, so these are determined in a preprocessing stage [16].
+This sub-orbit is understood as an initial Tanner graph, $\mathbf{TG}(H)$, and all distinct Tanner graphs reachable via (repeated action of) WB-ELC, all within some threshold, T, i.e., graphs of weight upper-bounded by |H| + T. The size of this sub-orbit will depend on TG(H) and T, so these are determined in a preprocessing stage [16].
 Both SPA-ELC and SPA-WBELC are online algorithms, based on local decisions, and no memory overhead is incurred (the graph is modified in-place, as opposed to storing multiple redundant matrices, e.g., as in multiple-bases belief propagation (MBBP) decoding [23]).